wrightedu/Programmers-Guide-to-the-Galaxy/README.md

 ## Contributing
-After you are familiar with the architecture of the project (in this project that means being comfortable with all of the skills in `Getting-Started`, you need to be sure you know the rules about contributing to the project.
+After you are familiar with the architecture of the project (in this project that means being comfortable with all of the skills in `Getting-Started/`, you need to be sure you know the rules about contributing to the project.
 For this there is the `CONTRIBUTING.md`.

 ## Issues and Projects